Information Required for Completion of the Practice Inspection Planning Questionnaire

 Access to planning questionnaires and "declaration for exemption" forms will be available online on January 31 for those offices selected for inspection.
 The practice inspection forms are web-driven and the submission process is fully electronic; our communication to each selected office includes the link to access the forms.

-Note: Access to the planning questionnaire is restricted to the Practice Inspection (PI) Contact (the addressee in the selection letter).
-In order to change the PI Contact, a firm representative must log in to My Portal, select the Firm Dashboard and firm name, and click the Firm Profile to make the appropriate changes.
+Note: Access to the Planning Questionnaire Site is restricted to the Practice Inspection (PI) Contact.
+In order to change the PI Contact, your office's Firm Representative must visit My Portal's Firm Dashboard and update the office's designated PI Contact in the Firm Profile.
 Refer to Frequently Asked Questions (FAQs) for further details, including a definition of who would be one of the firm’s “designated contacts.”
 We recommend that firms review their PI Contact information and if necessary, update it to ensure that your office’s correspondence from Practice Inspection is appropriately addressed.

-Practice inspection covers only engagements for which professional standards are set out in the CPA Canada Handbook – Assurance, i.e. Canadian Standards on Quality Control (CSQC 1), Canadian Auditing Standards and other Canadian standards (e.g. review and compilation engagements), as well as adherence to the CPA Code of Professional Conduct and our by-laws and Regulations.
+Practice inspection covers only engagements for which professional standards are set out in the CPA Canada Handbook – Assurance, i.e. Canadian Standards on Quality Control (CSQC 1), Canadian Auditing Standards and other Canadian standards (e.g. review and compilation engagements), as well as adherence to the CPA Code of Professional Conduct and our By-law and Regulations.
 Offices involved in just the preparation of tax returns per se or the schedules accompanying them (e.g. government-prescribed schedules of income and expenses) would not be subject to inspection.
-However, if notice to reader communications are prepared in tandem with such returns, the office would be subject to inspection.
+However, if compilation engagement communications are prepared in tandem with such returns, the office would be subject to inspection.
 Engagements to perform bookkeeping/accounting and other management services are not inspected.